Subscribe To This Site

 Fine Catheter Peritoneal Cytology

-This is a rather old fashioned test for appendicitis, and it is hardly used today for the diagnosis of appendicitis.
+This is a rather old fashioned test for appendicitis.
+It is in fact hardly used today for the diagnosis of appendicitis.

 Abbreviated FCPC, fine catheter peritoneal cytology when used, has a high predictive value for diagnosing appendicitis.